 Via Trading can now refer and recommend you a Canada-based import, transportation & customs clearance specialist who can assist you with your purchases from the USA.
 ACA takes care of the whole process for you including logistics, document preparation, customs clearance and more.

-Please note we are still able to offer regular shipping of case-packed items to Canada with UPS.
+Please note we are still able to offer regular shipping of case-packed items to Canada with Fedex.

 *All payments for logistics, customs clearance and paperwork preparation are to be paid directly to ACA, and should be discussed with ACA in advance of completing the order process with Via Trading.
 ACA offers this service as a courtesy.
 Risks can still exist when importing goods into Canada.
 Neither Via Trading nor ACA can offer any guarantees as to the successful importation of any order.
 All shipments are subject to customs inspection and all costs associated with the importation of your order will be the purchaser’s responsibility.